openforce/spark-mllib-scala-play/README.md

 1. Insert your Twitter access and consumer key/token pairs in `application.conf`.
 For generating a token, please refer to [dev.twitter.com](https://dev.twitter.com/oauth/overview/application-owner-access-tokens).
 1. Launch SBT: `sbt run` or ACTIVATOR: `./activator ui` (If you want to start the application as Typesafe Activator Template)
 1. Navigate your browser to: <http://localhost:9000>
+1. If necessary change the twitter.redirect.url in application.conf to the url the application actually uses
+1. If necessary (if twitter changes the url to its *fetch tweets service*) change the twitter.fetch.url in application.conf to the new one.
+Ensure that the last url parameter is the query string, the application will append the keyword at the end of the url.

 If starting the application takes a very long time or even times out it may be due to a known [Activator issue](https://github.com/typesafehub/activator/issues/1036).
 In that case do the following before starting with `sbt run`.